Boone House (Little Rock, Arkansas)

 The Boone House is a historic house located at 4014 Lookout in Little Rock, Arkansas.

 Description and history

 It is a 2 1/2-story masonry structure, built out of a combination of fieldstone, brick, and stucco.
-It is built in a rusticated Tudor Revival style, and was built in 1927 to a design by Thompson & Harding.
+It is constructed in a rusticated Tudor Revival style.
+The structure was built in 1927 following a design by Thompson & Harding.
 It has a wide variety of textures to its exterior, and uses earth tones to blend into its relatively rural and wooded landscape.

 The house was listed on the National Register of Historic Places on December 22, 1982.